 \section{Discussion}

-So far we have ignored a conceptual issue that may be problematic for this model, which is that the velocities and energies of the particles generally contain singularities, as does the additional current $q_r\vec{v}_r$ of the reduced quantum potential energy also.
+So far we have ignored a conceptual issue that may be problematic for this model, which is that the velocities and energies of the particles generally contain singularities, as does the additional current $q_r\vec{v}_r$ of the reduced quantum potential energy.
 Despite this, all of the energy densities we have considered, and all of the currents associated with velocity $\vec{\nabla}S/m$, are well-behaved finite functions, which has allowed for our analysis.
 Furthermore, while the fluid current, average kinetic energy density, and quantum potential energy density are all zero where the fluid density is zero, the symmetric velocity is singular, so the symmetric current, momentum, and kinetic energy densities, and the reduced quantum potential energy density can all be finite where the fluid density has an isolated zero (although not where it is smoothly zero).
 The fact that there can be current, momentum, and energy where there are no fluid particles seems like a conceptual problem, but since this can only happen at isolated zeroes in the density, the overall amount of current, momentum, and energy at these locations is of measure zero, maybe it is nothing to worry about.